salutgeek/forked-cntlm-installation-mac/README.md

 make
 ```

-3. Normally if the installation process finished successfully, a cntlm binary will be created is current directory
+3. Normally if the installation process finished successfully, a cntlm binary will be created in the current directory
 ```bash
 file ./cntlm
 # Try to execute the cntlm binary